-A small number of shareholders collectively own a substantial portion of our common stock and voting power, and, because of restrictions on their ability to buy or sell our shares, our public float will be limited.
+A small number of shareholders collectively own a substantial portion of our common stock and voting power, as a result, our public float will be limited.

-Collectively, the three investors who purchased shares from us pursuant to investment agreements (the Clinton-Flood Purchasers, Stillwell Value Partners, and Rock Island Investors, LLC) own or exercise voting and investment control of 1.0 million of our shares, or 31.9% of our outstanding common stock.
-Pursuant to their respective purchase agreement, each investor has agreed to, among other things, vote as recommended by our board of directors (subject to limited exceptions), agree to a standstill provision, including from purchasing shares of our common stock except as provided by a contractual preemptive right, until March 2024, and agreed to restrictions on their respective ability to sell their shares of our common stock.
+Collectively, the three investors who purchased shares from us pursuant to investment agreements (the Clinton-Flood Purchasers, Rock Island Investors, LLC, and Tuscarora Wayne) own or exercise voting and investment control of 1.0 million of our shares, or 31.8% of our outstanding common stock.
+Additionally, ICC Holdings, Inc. Employee Stock Ownership Plan beneficially owns 350,000 of our shares, or 11.2% of our outstanding common stock.